by Jane Perdue | Be your best you, Women

 7 ways to get comfy in your own skin

-I learned to get comfy in own skin—liking myself no matter my dress size—after learning seven life lessons:
+I got comfy in own skin—meaning I liked myself no matter my dress size—only after learning seven life lessons:

 What has helped you get comfy in your skin?
 What insights do you share with your daughter?
 Grand-daughter?
 Female friends self-conscious about their appearance?